| Tutor Support/Resources |

 Notes

 Giving & Receiving FeedbackDownload the WEA Powerpoint presentation entitled "Giving & Receiving Feedback" by clicking here Lifelong Learning - A presentation entitled "Towards new professional standards and qualifications framework.
 For teachers, tutors and trainers in the lifelong learning sector" by Alan Clarke, National Manager Northern Ireland for Lifelong Learning UK Click here to download this Powerpoint presentation.
-EGSA - the Educational Guidance Service for Adults - is a local, independent, not-for-profit, frontline service that aims to connect adults with learning.
-EGSA has a network of local offices based across Northern Ireland through which it provides services to adult learners, learning advisers, providers, employers and anyone interested in improving access to learning for adults.
-You may wish to click here to download a Powerpoint presentation to see what EGSA has to offer and how it may be able to support you and your students.
 WEA Assessment Guidelines - are now available in Word format and can now be downloaded by clicking here. |